MiriamEsteve/EATpy/README.md

 <h2>Create the EAT model</h2>
 The creation of the EAT model consist on specify the inputs and outputs columns name, the ending rule and the number of folder for Cross-Validation process.
 Once this is done, the model is created and fitted to build it.

-First, the name of the columns of the inputs and outputs in the sample are indicated.
+First, the name of the columns of the inputs and outputs in the dataset are indicated.
+If this ones don't exist in the dataset, the EAT model returns an error.
 ```python
 x = ["x1", "x2"]
 y = ["y1", "y2"]